IronDumpling/chuyue.github.io/README.md

 ## I'm a Software Engineer and a Game Developer!!

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m developing my own games
-- 🥅 2023 Goals: Complete my game project and learn more about ML
+- 🥅 I'm also learning ML on my own
 - ⚡ Fun fact: I love illustrating and writing novels

 ### Connect with me: